A framework for deep learning emulation of numerical models with a case study in satellite remote sensing: Results and Discussion

-Evaluation of the emulator cloud prediction is performed by pixelwise comparison between the MAIAC cloud mask and the emulator cloud mask.
 As described in Section \ref{section:DC}, the model is conditioned to predict $\hat{p}$ as the probability of a pixel being clear sky.
 By selecting a decision threshold value of $\textbf{p}$, cloud classification proceeds by casting pixels with $\hat{p}<\textbf{p}$ as non-clear sky and $\hat{p}>\textbf{p}$ as clear sky.
-Continuously varying the decision threshold $\textbf{p}$ and calculating the resulting classification accuracy indicates the optimal mask probability. $\textbf{p}$, for each trained model.
+Continuously varying the decision threshold $\textbf{p}$ and calculating the resulting classification accuracy indicates the optimal mask probability, $\textbf{p}$, for each trained model.
 Figure \ref{figure:cloud} presents a plot of classification accuracy with varying decision threshold.

-Figure \ref{figure:cloud} also presents the ROC curve, used to assess discrimination ability of binary classifiers.
+Figure \ref{figure:cloud} also presents the receiver operating characteristic (ROC) curve, used to assess discrimination ability of binary classifiers.
 True positive rate (TPR) is plotted against false positive rate (FPR) at various thresholds.
-Area under the curve (AUC) provides a measure of how well the model can discriminate between two classes, with a maximum value of one for perfect classification.
+Area under the curve provides a threshold-invariant measure of how well the model can discriminate between two classes, with a maximum value of one for perfect classification.

 Performance by accuracy for cloud classification is similar across the evaluated emulator models (Table \ref{table:cloud}).
 Sensitivity refers to the true positive rate, or proportion of clear sky pixels that are correctly classified.
 Specificity refers to the true negative rate, or the proportion of non-clear pixels that are correctly classified.
-A high specificity classifier will screen high aerosol pixels, while a less conservative, higher sensitivity classifier carries more chance of cloud contamination.
+A high specificity classifier will erroneously screen high aerosol optical depth pixels, while a less conservative, higher sensitivity classifier carries more chance of cloud contamination.
 Such cloud contamination has a potentially strong negative effect on SR retrieval.
-The three emulator models are generally more conservative, achieving greater classification accuracy for non-clear pixels than clear sky pixels.
+The three emulator models are generally conservative, achieving greater classification accuracy for non-clear pixels than clear sky pixels.